4ndyZ/ipv6-overview.xyz/README.md

 This repository contains the backend code for [ipv6-overview.xyz](https://ipv6-overview.xyz).
-The application checks multiple websites and their subdomains agains public DNS resolvers for AAAA records.
+The application checks multiple websites and their subdomains agains a public DNS resolver for AAAA records.
 Afterwards a static HTML page is generated to display the result.

 ## Contributing + Dev info